Leveraging social media means being where your audience is – and for almost every brand or business in 2022, that means Instagram.

-6. Across all age groups in the U.S., the percentage of men and women using Instagram is nearly equal
+- Across all age groups in the U.S., the percentage of men and women using Instagram is nearly equal.

-10. Nearly 8% of Instagram accounts are fake, while 29.9% of accounts are inactive – luckily (if you’re using NetBase), best-in-class social analytics tools recognize and filter out spambots and other irrelevant data
+- Nearly 13% of Instagram accounts are fake, that’s the equivalent of 270 million fake Instagram accounts.
+Luckily (if you’re using NetBase Quid), best-in-class social analytics tools recognize and filter out spambots and other irrelevant data.

 As the next few statistics show, consumers not only follow brands on Instagram, they look for products there, and follow-through with purchases.

-12. “80% of accounts follow a business on Instagram” according to Instagram internal data – this is one of many reasons it’s worth being a business on Instagram
+- “80% of accounts follow a business on Instagram” according to Instagram internal data and 200 million users visit a business profile each day. – this is one of many reasons it’s worth being a business on Instagram.

-13. Not all visits come from followers; 66% come from users who aren’t following that brand
+- Not all visits come from followers; 66% come from users who aren’t following that brand.

-16. Roughly half of Instagram users make between $30K and $100K+ – meaning, by and large, they’ve got the money to shop
+- 60% of internet users with an annual income of 100K+ use Instagram – meaning, by and large, they’ve got the money to shop.

 Other Instagram User Behaviors

-19. Stories have increased the average time spent on Instagram, more than 32 minutes a day for those under age 25, and more than 24 minutes per day for those 25 and older
+- Stories have increased the average time spent on Instagram, more than 32 minutes a day for those under age 25, and more than 24 minutes per day for those 25 and older.

 Content on Instagram

-21. 100 million+ photos and videos are uploaded to Instagram daily
+- 95 million photos and videos are uploaded daily on Instagram.

-23. As of 2017, time spent watching Instagram videos was up more than 80% year over year, with a 4X increase from the previous year in daily videos produced
+- As of 2017, time spent watching Instagram videos was up more than 80% year over year, with a 4X increase from the previous year in daily videos produced.

 Hashtags, Emojis, and More